open-telemetry/opentelemetry-go/README.md

 ## Getting Started

-OpenTelemetry's goal is to provides a single set of APIs to capture distributed traces and metrics from your application and send them to an observability platform.
-This project allows you to do just that for application written in Go.
+OpenTelemetry's goal is to provide a single set of APIs to capture distributed traces and metrics from your application and send them to an observability platform.
+This project allows you to do just that for applications written in Go.
 There are two steps to this process: instrument your application, and configure an exporter.